Chart Color Schemes

 Educational attainment in Narellan Vale aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 17.7%, significantly lower than Greater Sydney's average of 38.0%.
 Bachelor degrees are the most common at 12.3%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.0%).
 Vocational credentials are prevalent, with 40.9% of residents aged 15+ holding them, including advanced diplomas (11.1%) and certificates (29.8%).
-Educational participation is high, with 30.4% of residents currently enrolled in formal education.
+Educational participation is high, with 30.4% currently enrolled in formal education.

 Frequently Asked Questions - Education